Common Types of Long Term Disabilities: Do You Qualify?

 Qualifying Autoimmune Disorders and Long-Term Disability Benefits

 An autoimmune disorder is a condition in which your body’s immune system, which protects against foreign viruses and infections, mistakes its own tissue as foreign.
-When this occurs, your immune system will attack its own healthy issue and damage your body.
+When this occurs, your immune system will attack its own healthy tissue and damage your body.
 Common autoimmune disorders include:

 - Multiple sclerosis